froukje/Lego_Minifigures/README.md

 This is an image classification task with 30 different classes.

+The purpose of this repository is to compare Tensorflow with PyTorch

 The notebooks have the following content:

 * 01_metadata.ipynb: Read the metadata from csv file